-- Don't leave it in a car.
-Temperatures can rise in parked cars quite rapidly.
+- Don't leave it in a car in the sun, where temperatures can rise rapidly.
 Take the iPhone with you when parked.

 - You may need to avoid direct sunlight entirely if you're somewhere extremely hot.
 If you're on holiday somewhere fiercely sunny, keep the iPhone in a bag or in the shade.
 Refrain from using the phone if possible.

 - Avoid playing games.
-Games, and particularly graphically advanced games, tax the processor, which heats up the device.
+Games, and particularly graphically advanced ones, tax the processor, which heats up the device.
 AR apps can be particularly taxing.

 - Stop using Bluetooth, because it provides an additional source of heat.
-You can do this from the Control Centre: swipe up (or down from the top right on an X-series iPhone) and tap the Bluetooth icon.
+You can do this from the Control Centre: swipe up (or down from the top right on an iPhone without a Home button) and tap the Bluetooth icon.